History, fashion, glamour all rolled into one.

 93 Rue de Rivoli, 75001 Paris, France

 Another iconic spot right by the Louvre is Le Café Marly, essentially the best place to indulge in the view of the Louvre pyramid.
 It’s highly recommended that grabbing a table on the terrace, with a cold glass of rosé at dusk is the absolute experience of a lifetime.
-This, for me, has always been the most romantic place to rest my feet after a day of strolling through the museum or the neighborhood, with friends or by myself.
+This, for me, has always been the most romantic place to rest my feet after a day of strolling through the neighborhood, with friends or by myself.

 Angelina Paris – best hot chocolate

 “Everyday, Coco Chanel entered the glass doors of Angelina, properly dressed waiters would guide her to the same table, where she would submerse in a few hours of feminine charm that only a salon du thé on Rue Rivoli could replenish.
 Before Coco, French women of high society kept Angelina’s kitchen busy by hosting daily gatherings and frequent lavish events.
 After Coco, the likes of Audrey Hepburn and Serge Gainsbourg often made Angelina their kitchen away from home.
 Since the day its doors were unveiled, across the street from the Louvre, Angelina has never been just an ordinary tea room.” – read more from our exclusive interview with Angelina Paris.

 Astier de Villatte – handmade terracotta ceramics